-Dr. Ludger Schuknecht, Chief Economist at the German Finance Ministry
+Dr. Ludger Schuknecht, former Chief Economist at the German Finance Ministry

 The European Commission has once again criticized Germany for its record trade surplus.
 German companies are flooding markets with goods while its own shoppers refuse to spend enough on products and services from abroad.
 Germany exports more than it consumes, to the tune of some 8.7 percent of its GDP, causing unnecessary economic harm to its fellow eurozone countries.